UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/General-Examples/Job-Dependencies/README.md

 ## SLURM script to combine frames into gif (```create_gif.slurm```)

 Once each frame has been generated, we'll use ffmpeg to combine our images into a gif and will clean up our workspace.
-The bash script shown below is what will ensure that this script isn't run until the array has completed.
+The bash script shown in the next section is what will ensure that this script isn't run until the array has completed.

 ```bash
 #!/bin/bash